sebeka/pytsm/README.md

 A VERY basic tool, behaving like a Tivoli Storage Manager, and can be used to store backups on hard disks.

-This is intend as a quick hack, in case of problems with a real TSM. pyTSM can be used, to help you out and do some simple backups with your existing client configs and monitoring infrastructure.
+This is intend as a quick fix, in case of problems with a real TSM.
+The script pyTSM can be used, to help you out and do some simple backups with your existing client configs and monitoring infrastructure.

 ## Some features:
   - pyTSM parses client configs and does basic handling of "DOMAIN" and "EXCLUDE.DIR" directives